WordPress Plugins For Managing WordPress Post Revisions

 - And more!

-In addition to performing tasks such as removing redundant post and page revisions and performing table optimization routines, this plugin also lets you do database maintenance tasks like:
+In addition to cleaning redundant revisions of pages and posts and checking if the WordPress database tables need optimization, this plugin also lets you do maintenance tasks like:

 - Mobile device friendly (optimize your site from anywhere)